 Patients are allowed early mobility and partial weight-bearing with crutches or walker support.

-The combination of intramedullary nailing with an external fixator offers a balanced approach — minimizing frame duration while maintaining safety and biomechanical stability.
+The combination of intramedullary nailing with an external fixator provides a balanced approach — reducing frame duration while maintaining surgical safety and biomechanical stability throughout the lengthening process.